Anyone's death diminishes me,

 Jay Forrester, 2016, pioneer of real-time computing

-Michael Foulger, 2011, Broderbund programmer who worked on Riven (Myst II)
+Mike Foulger, 2011, Broderbund programmer on Riven (Myst II) & Dr. Seuss games

 Simon Franco, 2014, developer at Creative Assembly in the UK